kouteisang/PaperID13Alenex25/README.md

 GPU: All the other algorithms run on an Nvidia A100 GPU with 40GB memory.

+## Software Platform:

+1. Poplar: We run our algorithm using the Poplar SDK 3.2.0 (https://www.graphcore.ai/downloads).
+Poplar is a programming framework to directly communicate with IPU.

+2. PopVision: We use PopVision to profile our algorithm (https://www.graphcore.ai/developer/popvision-tools#downloads).

 ## Datasets:

 In this repo, we provide the datasets, including